cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

 Afterwards, they have proved themselves worthy enough to enter any part of the world.
 From here, most bosses are able to be tackled in any order.

-Once obtaining the necessary [MacGuffins](https://en.wikipedia.org/wiki/MacGuffin), the player will typically then "present" these tokens to fight the "gatekeeper" boss.
-A boss meant to guard the final levels of the game, where the player will afterwards confront the FINAL boss.
+Once defeating these core bosses, and obtaining the necessary [MacGuffins](https://en.wikipedia.org/wiki/MacGuffin) (in *Death's Door* you need three "giant" souls and in *TUNIC* you need the three colored hexagons), the player will typically then "present" these tokens to fight the "gatekeeper" boss.
+A guardian of the last levels of the game; and where the player will confront the final boss.

 ## Differences Between the Games